valdinijan/2020_gap8/README.md

     2. Toggles active buffer, then goes to 1

 ### iv option 3 (storing a full frame in RAM, then skipping frames):
-  - assuming the clusters are not able to process the feed in real time
-  - then the plan could be to store a full frame in RAM, and skip further frames until this one is processed
+Here assuming the clusters are not able to process the feed in real time.
+Then the plan could be to store a full frame in RAM, and skip further frames until this one is fully processed.

 * Memory organization:
   - L2: